To go directly to the year-by-year list of “At the Sign of the Ship” topics, click here.

 According to Asa Briggs, the publisher Longmans is “the oldest commercial publisher in the United Kingdom” (frontispiece).
 Its eponymous periodical, Longman’s Magazine, however, was not founded until 1882, when Fraser’s failed.
 The new periodical was relaunched at a cheaper price (6d).
 Lang was connected with the magazine from the beginning.
 As Roger Lancelyn Green notes, Lang had first become friends with F. W. Longman when a student at Balliol; he had met the publisher Charles J. Longman by the beginning of the 1870s and “soon became literary advisor to the firm, in which capacity he continued until his death” (Andrew Lang 176).
 When Longman’s Magazine was founded, Lang was one of the most active solicitors of new contributors.
 (See Demoor, “Andrew Lang’s Letters,” p.
 496.)

 Although Charles Longman was Longman’s editor, Lang’s monthly causerie, “At the Sign of the Ship,” which ran from Jan.
 1886 to the magazine’s demise in Oct.
 1905, led Longman’s to became more and more associated with Lang’s name.
-Forrest Reid commented on that fact in 1938 after after staying in a country house that had a set: “Being methodical in such matters, I now worked my way through the entire lot, and never before had I realized how much this was Andrew Lang’s magazine.
+(Lang had contributed just four pieces to Longman’s before his “At the Sign of the Ship” causerie began in January of 1886.)
+Forrest Reid commented on Lang’s omnipresence in Longman’s in 1938 after after staying in a country house that had a set: “Being methodical in such matters, I now worked my way through the entire lot, and never before had I realized how much this was Andrew Lang’s magazine.
 Little wonder that before long he was bombarded with manuscripts intended for the editor” (502).

 In Lang’s “At the Sign of the Ship,” readers found a running commentary on new fiction (particularly but not exclusively in the romance genre that Lang most admired), poetry, drama, literary criticism, history, biography, art, folklore, English and foreign languages, Scotland, anthropology, psychical research, and multiple other topics.
 In an age that was suffering from information overload, Lang, an eclectic and voracious reader, wrote a sprightly and seemingly effortless causerie each month that summarized and synthesized new discoveries and critical arguments in multiple fields.
 His light and popular style of impressionistic criticism gave readers the feeling that they knew him and that they were taking their reading advice and learning their lessons from a trusted friend.